 He holds the Title of Professor of Piano and the Title of Higher Professor of Composition, by the Madrid Royal Conservatory; a Bachelor’s Degree in Geography and History, a Diploma in Advanced Studies and a Doctorate in Hispanic Music from the Universidad Complutense de Madrid (see Details of Education in Full CV).

 He has been professor of Acoustics and Accompaniment at the Professional Conservatory of León (1984-86).
-Between 1986 and 1993 he was professor of Musical Analysis at the Royal Conservatory of Madrid; since then he was professor of Harmony, Counterpoint, Musical Analysis and Composition of the Professional Conservatory Arturo Soria, and from October of 2001 is professor of Musical Analysis of the Real Superior Conservatory of Music of Madrid.
+Between 1986 and 1993 he was professor of Musical Analysis at the Royal Conservatory of Madrid.
+During eight years he has been professor of Harmony, Counterpoint, Musical Analysis and Composition of the Professional Conservatory Arturo Soria.
+From October of 2001 is professor of Musical Analysis of the Real Superior Conservatory of Music of Madrid.
 During the academic year 2018-19 he was professor of Composition, Orchestration and Extended Techniques.
 From September 2019 is Emeritus Professor of Composition and Musical Analysis. (see Full CV).

 As a visiting professor, he has taught courses, lectures and presentations on musical analysis and related topics at major conservatories in Spain, at the Universidad Complutense de Madrid, Universidad de Alcalá de Henares, Fundación Universidades de Castilla y León, Beethovenshaus (Bonn) and Hochschule für Musik (Köln) in Germany, at the Conservatorio Superior de Música in Bari and at the Istituto Superiore di Studi Musicali «Vincenzo Bellini» in Caltanissetta, both in Italy (see section COURSES AND LECTURES and Full CV).